Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting: Experimental Analysis

-Since the observed value of the test statistic is greater than the critical value $F_{12,156} = 1.815$, so we reject the null hypothesis of model equivalence at a 5\% level of significance and conclude that the performance of the forecasters evaluated in this study is significantly different from each other.
-Furthermore, we perform non-parametric multiple comparisons with the best (MCB) test \cite{koning2005m3} to determine the relative performance of different models compared to the `best' forecaster.
-To conduct this test, we consider the MASE metric as the key performance indicator and compute the average rank and the critical distance for each model based on their MASE score.
-The results of the MCB test presented in Fig. \ref{MCB_Results} show that the PARNN model achieves the least rank, and hence it is the `best' performing model, followed by TBATS and ARNN models.
+Since the observed value of the test statistic $F_{\mathcal{F}}$ is greater than the critical value $F_{13,455} = 1.742$, so we reject the null hypothesis of model equivalence at a 5\% level of significance and conclude that the performance of the forecasters evaluated in this study is significantly different from each other.
+Furthermore, we utilize posthoc non-parametric multiple comparisons with the best (MCB) test \cite{koning2005m3} to determine the relative performance of different models compared to the `best' forecaster.
+To conduct this test, we consider the MASE and RMSE metrics as the key performance indicator and compute the average rank and the critical distance for each model based on their respective scores.
+The results of the MCB test (presented in Fig. \ref{MCB_Results}) show that the PARNN model achieves the least rank, and hence it is the `best' performing model, followed by hybrid ARIMA-LSTM (Hybrid-3) and hybrid ARIMA-ARNN (Hybrid-2) models in case of the MASE metric.
+However, in terms of the RMSE scores, proposed PARNN framework has the minimum rank followed by the TBATS and hybrid ARIMA-LSTM (Hybrid-3) models.
 Moreover, the upper boundary of the critical interval of the PARNN model (marked by a shaded region) is the reference value for this test.
 As evident from Fig. \ref{MCB_Results}, the lower boundary of the critical interval for all other forecasters lies above the reference value, meaning that the performance of the baseline forecasters is significantly worse than that of the proposed PARNN model.
-Hence, based on the MCB test, we can conclude that the performance of the proposed framework is considerably better in comparison to the baseline methodologies (several statistical, machine learning, deep learning, and hybrid models) considered in this study.
+Hence, based on the statistical tests, we can conclude that the performance of the proposed framework is considerably better in comparison to the baseline methodologies considered in this study.